Last updated July 20th, 2021.

 Some cities like Phnom Penh, Cambodia’s capital and largest city, are popular for very obvious reasons.
 Others like Sihanoukville and Siem Reap attract investors because of their their rapid growth in tourist arrivals.

 There are also mid-tier cities like Poipet and Battambang where we expect property prices will rise due to Cambodia’s rapid urbanization and population growth.

 A lot less activity from foreign investors happens in those cities.
 But they arguably have more to gain from an economic boom than anywhere else in the country.

 With a population of over 3 million and rising fast, Phnom Penh is the nation’s bustling capital and the center of its growth.
 For the most part, anything of business or political importance at all happens in Phnom Penh.

 Longtime travelers and residents of Southeast Asia would tell you Phnom Penh is reminiscent of Bangkok about 30 years ago.

 Nowadays, Bangkok is a modern metropolis of 16 million inhabitants, a regional business hub, and the most visited city by tourists in the whole world.
 Smart investors should take that as a cue.

 While many people are are buying real estate in Singapore or Bangkok, maybe investing in “the next Bangkok” or “the next Singapore” would generate better returns?

 That aside, Phnom Penh has much to offer any visitor – from highly authentic French cuisine to its casinos and street markets.
 The city’s temples are some of the world’s most ornate and are second in scale only to the size of its increasingly tall financial district.

 Phnom Penh’s art-deco Central Market is the city’s most recognizable building.

-Daun Penh is the most centrally-located district of Phnom Penh.
-It’s home to the city’s central market and main commercial neighborhood, numerous government offices, the riverside, and Wat Phnom.
+Daun Penh is Phnom Penh’s primary central business district (CBD).
+It’s home to the city’s Central Market and main commercial neighborhood, along with numerous government offices, the riverside, and Wat Phnom.

-We believe it’s the first of three districts in Cambodia’s capital that should grow most over the long term.
+We believe Daun Penh is the first of three districts in Cambodia’s capital that should grow most over the long term.

 Phnom Penh’s riverside area boasts some of the highest property prices in not just Daun Penh, but the whole country.
 Of course, real estate values are still a fraction of riverside apartments in Bangkok or Saigon.